wusatosi/exemplar/README.md

 > [!TIP]
 >
-> You will be able to see if there's any examples that isn't enabled due to
+> In the logs you will be able to see if there are any examples that aren't enabled
-> compiler capabilities or minimum C++ version it is configured to in the logs.
+> due to compiler capabilities or the configured C++ version.
 >
 > Below is an example:
 >